 Data sources

-We systemically searched SCOPUS, MEDLINE, PsycINFO and Global Health as well as references from the literature.
+We systemically searched SCOPUS, MEDLINE, PsycINFO and Global Health, and then performed citation tracking within the references of these initial papers to identify missed articles.

 Eligibility criteria

 Studies were included if they reported quantitative results from an empirical study in which clinical participants reported their confidence or certainty during a diagnostic decision.
 Studies comprised a broad set of medical subdisciplines.